 Exchange programmes may vary in length and will have different modules that a student will need to study at the Host Institution.
 All details of the length of the programme and the modules to be studied will be advertised to students when the call for applications is released.
 Those exchange programmes that are a full semester in length will typically require the student to take a full-time study load at the Host Institution for which the student will typically receive the equivalent full-time study credit or exemptions at the Home Institution.
-The specific modules that a student will study at the Host Institution and the credits or exemptions that the student will receive at their Home Institution may vary and will depend on the nature of the agreement between Botho University and the partner institution.
+The specific modules that a student will study at the Host Institution and the credits or exemptions that the student will receive at their Home Institution.
 Any credit or exemptions given by the Home Institution for studies done at the Host institution will be in accordance with the policies and procedures of the Home Institution.
 No credit or exemptions may be sought or received in the case of a module that has been failed at the Host Institution.
-A student may or may not have an opportunity to retake a failed module at the Host Institution; additional expenses incurred to take any supplementary assessments (including travel) will be the sole responsibility of the student or their sponsor.
+A student may or may not have an opportunity to retake a failed module at the

+Host Institution; additional expenses incurred to take any supplementary assessments (including travel) will be the sole responsibility of the student or their sponsor.